redelmann/scat/README.md

 Generated password:
 6yorHvhrpj#8Yce:bl
 ```
+The password generated for Facebook is completely different from the one it generated for GitHub.

 Imagine now that your are on an other computer, with no access to your keychain, and you would like to login to Facebook (just for 5 minutes).
 To your great despair, there is no way you can remember your obscure password!